 -Unopened spices last about 2-3 years

 Spices won’t necessarily make you sick if consumed a bit after the date.
-They do tend to lose their potency and flavor after a while however.
-If you find yourself doing some spring cleaning and have a few spices that you’d like to replace, don’t toss them out just yet!
+They do tend to lose their potency and flavor after a while, however.
+If you have a few spices you would like to replace, don’t toss them out just yet!
 They have plenty of uses from cleaning to repelling unwanted critters.
-You can also use certain spices in making homemade soaps, potpourri, and candles!
+You can also use certain spices in making homemade soaps and potpourri.